 - Contact a support group for carers or relatives and friends of people with a mental illness.

-It is important to encourage a sense of structure in the life of a person with a mental illness.
+It is important to encourage a sense of structure in the life of a person severely affected by mental illness.
 You can develop plans to cope on a day-to-day basis, such as:

 - Develop predictable routines – for example, regular times to get up and eat.
 Introduce gradual changes to prevent boredom